blockchain-data-standards/manifesto/README.md

     - **High bandwidth usage** for providers and consumers (vs a compact binary solution)
     - **High resources consumption** (Memory/CPU) for serializing and deserializing the data
 2. RPC's standard JSON-RPC lacks advanced **querying or filtering capabilities** (e.g. all tokens of a wallet, transfers history etc).
-3. High-throughput use-cases such as indexing full blockchain history is very costly and **time-consuming** on RPC nodes (vs columnar binary data solution such as Apache Arrow, or simple Parquet files).
+3. High-throughput use-cases such as indexing full blockchain history is very costly and **time-consuming** via RPC nodes (vs streaming columnar binary data solutions such as Apache Arrow, or simple Parquet files).
-4. Each 3rd party provider or open-source have their own special flavor of **their own Data Schema** and transport solutions which fragments the ecosystem.
+4. Every 3rd-party provider or open-source tool has their own special flavor of **Data Schema and Transport** solution which, fragments the ecosystem.
+The only commonly adopted protocol is JSON-RPC, which has a lot of limitations, as described above.

 ## 🧘 Beliefs